If I Had My Way (film): Plot

-Buzz Blackwell, Fred Johnson and Axel Swenson are construction workers in San Francisco who are helping to build the Golden Gate Bridge.
-They are good friends, and Buzz and Axel even help Fred in raising his daughter Patricia.
-When Fred tragically dies in an accident, Patricia is forced to go and live with her relatives in New York City, whom she has never met.
-Buzz and Axel decide to travel with her.
+Buzz Blackwell, Fred Johnson, and Axel Swenson are construction workers in San Francisco who are helping to build the Golden Gate Bridge.
+They are close friends, and Buzz and Axel even help Fred in raising his daughter Pat.
+When Fred dies in a tragic accident, Buzz and Axel resolve to find her relatives in New York City, whom she has never met.
+Buzz notifies Fred's brother, Jarvis Johnson, of Fred's death and Pat's impending arrival.

-They soon arrive at the home of her uncle Jarvis Johnson, a snobby rich man with a supercilious wife.
-Jarvis has received a letter from Buzz, but wants no part in raising Patricia.
-When they show up, Jarvis pretends to be someone else and sends them to the other "J. Johnson", Joe, another uncle.
-Joe and Marian are poor ex-vaudevillans, but welcome the girl with open arms.
-Buzz wants to give Joe the money Fred left for Patricia, but finds out a drunken Axel used this money to buy a Swedish restaurant.
+Jarvis and his wife Brenda are snobby socialites.
+Jarvis has received Buzz's telegram, but wants no part in raising Pat.
+When Buzz and company arrive, Jarvis denies knowledge of the telegram, pretends to be someone else, and sends them to "the other J. B. Johnson" across town.
+Joe Johnson—Jarvis's uncle—and his wife Marian are poor ex-vaudevillians, but welcome the girl with open arms.
+Buzz wants to give Joe the money he and his friends saved for Pat, but finds out a drunken Axel used this money to buy a failed Swedish restaurant.

-Buzz is determined to help, and turns the restaurant into a nightclub, using a loan from Jarvis, which he obtained through false pretenses.
-Jarvis returns to claim his money back, but the club is a success and he is repaid.
+Buzz allows Jarvis to think that Pat's stock certificates, left to her by her father, are valuable.
+Jarvis greedily pays Buzz $5,000, which Buzz uses to convert the Swedish restaurant into a vaudeville-themed nightclub.
+Jarvis returns to claim his money back, but the club is a success and Pat's friend—a banker—settles with Jarvis.
+The Johnson family feud is resolved.